sarmadgulzar/beginning-django/README.md

 ```

-Now go back to the browser and type http://127.0.0.1:8000/bye/ in the url box and hit enter.
+Now go back to the browser and type http://127.0.0.1:8000/bye/ in the URL box and hit enter.

 You'll see something like this:

 ![Goodbye World Page](https://github.com/sarmadgulzar/beginning-django/raw/master/images/03.png)

-Now you'll start to feel this pattern that how urls defined in ```urls.py``` are mapped to the functions in ```views.py```.
+Now you'll start to feel this pattern that how URLs defined in ```urls.py``` are mapped to the functions in ```views.py```.

-Well that concludes our introduction to Django.
+Well, that concludes our introduction to Django.
 Stay tuned for the next part and until then, Happy Pythoning :heart: